BioinformaticsSTU/TGStools/README.md

 #### input_no_suffix_intersect_plek_cnci.txt
 output of intersect of the software CNCI and PLEK, in which the first column is the tanscript ID

+#### venny_plek_cnci.pdf
+the summary of the venny between the output of the CNCI and PLEK

+venny image

 ----------------------------
 ## extract_lncRNA_gtf